michaelsync/Gradelord/README.md

-** Updated ** I have fixed the 404 error on the refresh.
+**Updated:** I have fixed the 404 error on the refresh.
 It turns out that it's the issue with ngix instead of Reactjs nevigation.

 # Teach Portal - Full-Stack Student Management System